 Early Childhood Fine Arts introduces our youngest learners (Pre-K through grade 1) to the wonderful world of the arts.
 During these formative years, children learn to feel comfortable expressing themselves creatively in music, art, and theatre.
 Through creative art, children become divergent thinkers and build fine motor skills.
 Theatrical play develops self-esteem and empathy towards others.
 Curriculum highlights include painting, color study, self-portraits, rhythm instruments, creative movement, iPads, and the Early Childhood Winter Concert.

-Students in grades 2-5 participate in visual art, music, and theatre each once a week.
-Art for grades 2-5 includes clay, painting, observational drawing, printmaking, dip pen and ink, an interdisciplinary microscope project, and the grades 4 and 5 art shows.
+Students in grades 2-5 participate in visual art, music, and theatre each once a week for one hour.
+Through the visual arts, creative expression is emphasized with many opportunities for children to explore, practice, and share new ideas and materials.
+Curriculum highlights include clay, painting, observational drawing, printmaking, dip pen and ink, interdisciplinary microscope project, and the grades 4 and 5 art shows.

 Theatre for grades 2-5 challenges students across the performance, literary, and technical elements of theatre.
 Collaborative curricular projects allow children to learn classroom material in a creative forum.
-These projects include the grade 2 poetry party, grade 3 Greek Mythology play, student-written grade 4 Theatre play/workshop, and the grade 5 immigration simulation.
-Other grades 2-5 Theatre highlights include public speaking, social and cultural dance, theatre lighting/technology, puppets, play-writing, and the grade 5 Showcase.
+These projects include the grade 2 poetry party, the grade 3 Greek mythology play, the student-written grade 4 theatre play/workshop, and the grade 5 immigration simulation.
+Other grades 2-5 theatre highlights include public speaking, social and cultural dance, theatre lighting and technology, puppets, play-writing, and the Grade 5 Showcase.